StorageNewsletter.com is published by Micro-Journal, SARL de presse, a privately-held company founded in 1976.

 Since February 1988, Micro-Journal has published StorageNewsletter, a 16-page monthly newsletter in English on paper, then in PDF only, monitoring the rapidly growing and changing worldwide data storage industry.

-In November 2007, Micro-Journal opened a free Web site, StorageNewsletter.com, publishing daily news, once more on the worldwide storage industry.
+In November 2007, Micro-Journal replaced it with a free Web site, StorageNewsletter.com, publishing daily news, once more on the worldwide storage industry.

 One of the strengths of this Web site is the international scope, based on a wide range of information sources worldwide.
 All the news are written in English, but local German and French news are published in their own language.